-Class: 1-1:50 PM in ENG 027 | Discussion: MTuW, based on registration
+Class: 11-11:50 AM in ITE 104 | Discussion: MTuW, based on registration

 Welcome to Introductory Physics II!
-This course is the second semester of the calculus-based introductory physics courses.
-Our course will focus primarily on thermodynamics, electricity, DC circuits, and magnetism.
+This course is the second semester of the calculus-based introductory physics courses and focuses on thermodynamics, electricity, DC circuits, and magnetism.
 The Table of Contents (formatted as a series of questions) below will help direct you to any section in the syllabus that you might be interested in, however it is your responsibility to read over the syllabus to familiarize yourself with course policies.
-Please let me know if you have any questions or concerns and I look forward to working with you this semester!
+Please let me know if you have any questions and I look forward to working with you this semester!